 Water and electricity don’t mix, so your home should have GFCI outlets in the kitchen and bathrooms.
-They’re a requirement for rooms that can get wet and pose the greatest risk for electric shock.
+They’re required by the National Electrical Code (NEC) for rooms that can get wet and pose the greatest risk for electric shock.

 Garages have been added to the list of required spots needing GFCI outlets.
 Basements often have wet floors and sump pits; these too require GFCI outlets for your safety.
 Make sure all outlets outside your home are GFCI-protected as well.

 But what should you do when a GFCI outlet isn’t working properly?

 The only way to know if your outlet is performing as it should is to test it.
 In this case, you will want to leave the power on to properly test the outlet.